 The targeted population for Mebane STEAM Academy will include all students in Mebane and the surrounding area, who are interested in a high-quality and free public education regardless of ethnic or socioeconomic background.
 We plan to locate the Mebane STEAM Academy in a central area in the city of Mebane to attract students from various ethnic and socioeconomic backgrounds and to allow for easy accessibility for students in the surrounding areas.
 The rationale for selecting this central location is to share the desire to provide an excellent school that teaches all students at a high level to as many families as possible, regardless of background.
-Since Mebane centrally located to various counties; i.e. Orange, Caswell, within a 15-20 mile radius and has accessibility to the interstate, it will be advantageous to the growth of the school to target diverse ethnic and socioeconomic populations in these various areas.
-This will for ethnic opportunity Mebane STEAM Academy increase to the socioeconomic diversity of the student population.
+Since Mebane is centrally located to various counties; i.e. Orange, Caswell, Guilford, within a 15-20 mile radius and has accessibility to the interstate, it will be advantageous to the growth of the school to target diverse ethnic and socioeconomic populations in these various areas.
+This will afford an opportunity for Mebane STEAM Academy to increase the ethnic socioeconomic diversity of the student population.